clang-omp/libomptarget/README.md

 The current implementation includes a library for:
   - nvptx: library written in CUDA for Nvidia GPUs.
 Tested with CUDA compilation tools V7.0.27.
-The CUDA architecture can be set using cmake by setting OMPTARGET\_NVPTX\_SM to a comma seperated list of target architectures.
+The CUDA architecture can be set using cmake by setting OMPTARGET\_NVPTX\_SM to a comma separated list of target architectures.
 For example, to compile for sm\_30 and sm\_35 one can define `-DOMPTARGET_NVPTX_SM=30,35` when calling cmake.
+If not using cmake the same goal can be achieved by passing `OMPTARGET_NVPTX_SM=30,35` to make.
 In order to use this library with Clang the user has to set LIBRARY_PATH to point to ./lib so that Clang passes the right information to the target linker.

 For powerpc64, powerpc64le and x86_64 devices, existing host runtime libraries (e.g. openmp.llvm.org) can be used for when these devices are used as OpenMP